-RET - 2414 C CARDIOPULMONARY FUNCTION (3 credits)
+RET - 2414 C CARDIOPULMONARY FUNCTION (2 credits)

 This course refines techniques in spirometry gas analysis.
 Theory of arterial blood gas analysis is also covered.
 Mass screening and other techniques in diagnosis of respiratory disease are given.
 The course will also give the student the opportunity to practice the techniques used for spirometric determination of lung volumes and flow rates and the basic principles of cardiopulmonary stress testing.
-(2 hrs. lecture, 2 hrs.
+(1 hr. lecture, 2 hrs.
 Lab.).

-RET - 2418 CARDIOPULMONARY DIAGNOSTIC (3 credits)
+RET - 2418 C CARDIOPULMONARY DIAGNOSTIC (2 credits)

 This course examines cardiac anatomy, physiology and diseases.
 Diagnostic procedures include EKG, Cardiac Catheterization, CVP, Swan-Ganz and arterial lines, shunt and cardiac output determination.
 Drugs and other therapeutic regimens are discussed.
-(3 hrs. lecture).
+(1 hr. lecture, 2 hrs.
+Lab.).

-RET - 2484 CARDIOPULMONARY PATHOPHYSIOLOGY (3 credits)
+RET - 2484 C CARDIOPULMONARY PATHOPHYSIOLOGY (3 credits)

-This course was designed to introduce the students to the basic concepts of cardiopulmonary disease.
-Included are mechanisms of altered lung structure airway caliber, neurogenic control and pulmonary vascular function.
-(3 hrs. lecture).
+This course is designed to introduce the students to the basic concepts of cardiopulmonary disease.
+Included are the mechanisms of altered lung structure airway caliber, neurogenic control and pulmonary vascular function.
+Laboratory exercises consistent with didactic material are incorporated into the course.
+(2 hrs. lecture, 2 hrs.
+Lab.).